 My first thoughts were ‘Wow this looks amazing’, ‘Can it really be as good as it looks?’ and blimey this must be expensive!
-Having now visited, I can say that yes it is amazing, yes it is as good as it looks and yes it is on the expensive side (well compared to our previous winter land visits in towns or hotels anyway).
+Having now visited, I can say that yes it is amazing, yes it is as good as it looks and yes it is expensive.

 Prices vary depending on when you go and there are different packages.
-The cheapest started at around the £60.00 per person mark and they peaked on Christmas Eve with a more premium offering of £130.00.
-The whole magical experience lasts for 3 1/2 to 4 hours.
+The cheapest started at around the £60.00 per person mark.
+Priced peaked considerably on Christmas Eve with a more premium offering of £130.00.

 But is it worth it?
 Having now been, I would whole heartedly say I think it is.
 The expressions on my little ones faces from when they first received their ‘invitations’ to when they eventually left, were priceless.
 Their faces were full of pure wonderment the whole time!

-I would say that if you have already booked your tickets, don’t read any further, because I don’t want to spoil the surprise of what is in store, but if you are thinking of booking a visit to Lapland UK or are just curious, then please read on.
+I would say that if you have already booked your tickets, don’t read any further as there are spoilers.
+I don’t want to spoil the surprise of what is in store, but if you are thinking of booking a visit to Lapland UK or are just curious, then please read on.

-The whole experience starts with a letter from Santa, saying that as the children have been very good this year, the good list is the longest it has ever been, and that he is worried that they have too many toys to finish in time for Christmas.
-The letter goes on to say that he has invited them to go to his secret toy factory and help his elves with their work.
+The whole experience starts with a letter from Santa.
+Santa says that as the children have been very good this year, the good list is the longest it has ever been.
+He is worried that they have too many toys to finish in time for Christmas and that he needs their help.